NRibasZ8/Lab7-Robotics/README.md

 ## Limitations and Future Improvements:
   * Some parts of the map are not localized properly
   * A* or D* Algorithms would make a faster, more optimized path finding.
+  * Obstacle Avoidance is not present
+  * Live graphing of the path is to be implemented